developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 This Managed Configuration allows an Administrator using an EMM to configure whether the Enterprise Keyboard on a Zebra Android device will have automatic correction of misspelled words turned on (enabled) or turned off (disabled), wherein the space and punctuation keys initiate automatic correction of misspelled words.

-- When a value of ***Off*** is chosen, automatic correction of misspelled words will be turned off (disabled), and hence it will not be available for use in entering data using the Enterprise Keyboard.
+- When a value of ***Off*** is chosen, automatic correction of misspelled words is turned off (disabled), and hence it will not be available for use in entering data using the Enterprise Keyboard.

-- When a value of ***On*** is chosen, automatic correction of misspelled words will be turned on (enabled), and hence it will be available for use in entering data using the Enterprise Keyboard.
+- When a value of ***On*** is chosen, automatic correction of misspelled words is turned on (enabled), and hence it is available for use in entering data using the Enterprise Keyboard.